jannah/iolab-metacrap/README.md

 http://people.ischool.berkeley.edu/~jannah/iolab-metacrap/index.html

 Known bugs
 - Twitter API does not return geolocation.
 We implemented the ability to add markers to the map but we are not getting location data to display it.
+- The API uses a single dummy user account to load the homeline.
+Ideally, a user sholud authenticate to get suggestions based on his own homeline.
+We tried to get the API to work for sometime.
+However, we decided to spend the time on the functionality rather than waste a lot of time getting the user authentication to work since the idea is the same.